Coronavirus (COVID-19) Check the latest information on risk from COVID-19 for Kenya on the TravelHealthPro website.

 Make sure you have adequate travel health insurance and accessible funds to cover the cost of any medical treatment abroad and repatriation.

 On 1 August 2018, an outbreak of Ebola was declared in Béni territory, North Kivu Province in the Democratic Republic of Congo.
 On 11 June 2019, the Ugandan government confirmed an outbreak of Ebola in Kasese District in western Uganda.
 Kenyan authorities have put in place additional screening measures at some airports and border crossings in Kenya for those arriving from affected areas.
 The latest updates can be found on the WHO website.
-If travelling in the region, you should check FCO Travel Advice for the relevant countries.
+If travelling in the region, you should check FCDO Travel Advice for the relevant countries.

 You should drink or use only boiled or bottled water and avoid ice in drinks.
 Don’t eat food prepared by unlicensed vendors.
 See food and water hygiene.